The community for beta and abandonware collectors.

 If you download a very large file, you may find that you go a long period of time (more than a day) without quota available to you.

-If your quota is over the maximum allowed you won't be able to start a download until some is returned to you.
+If your quota is over the maximum allowed you won't be able to start a download until you are below your maximum again.

 I've generated a download but the quota wasn't deducted off my allowance.